Key insights

 - An updated MSPB amount calculation methodology to change one step in the measure calculation from the sum of observed costs divided by the sum of expected costs (ratio of sums) to the mean of observed costs divided by expected costs (mean of ratios)

-Beginning with FY 2026 program year, CMS proposes including a new measure, severe sepsis and septic shock: management bundle.
+Beginning with FY 2026 program year, CMS finalizes including a new measure, severe sepsis and septic shock: management bundle.
 Reminder that HCAHPS survey measures are also used in the HVBP programs.
 Refer to the hospital IQR summary for details on these measure updates.

 - For the scaler, a hospital would receive four points if its performance falls in the top third, two points if its performance falls in the middle third, or zero points if performance falls in the bottom third of performance of all hospitals for the domain.
 Therefore, hospitals could receive a maximum of 16 measure performance scaler points for being a top performer across all four domains.